BreakawayConsulting/echronos/docs/brkawy_rpi3b_readme.md

 The hardware setup is relatively straight-forward.
 The power supply should be connected to the micro-USB port on the Raspberry Pi.
-It is recommended that the power supply is connected to a socket with a dedicated switch; you will be power-cycling the Raspberry Pi often, and this is best done with a switch rather than removing and inserting the USB cable.
+It is recommended that the power supply is connected to a socket with a dedicated switch; during development you will be power-cycling the Raspberry Pi often, and this is best done with a power-switch rather than removing and inserting the USB cable.

 The ground (GND), receive (RXD) and transmit (TXD) sockets on the USB to UART cable should be attached to pins 6, 8 and 10 on the Raspberry Pi.
 See https://pinout.xyz/ for a Raspberry Pi pinout diagram.